 Note: Put your climate control system in recirculated air mode to prevent exhaust fumes from entering the vehicle.
+Refer to the Climate Controls chapter for more information.

 In case of roadside emergency with a disabled vehicle, please refer to Wrecker towing in the Roadside Emergencies chapter.